Silicon Labs EFM8 'Bee' Series

 One thing that I liked about the Configurator over CubeMX is that you can take any example project and view the configuration in Configurator instead of having to comb through the startup file.
 CubeMX is not as strongly integrated into the IDE and example projects, and I felt this was another example where SiLabs' design of the entire development process shined through.

-The IDE itself had a great interface, primarily because only the main icons are set up organized in terms of priority and use from the left to the right, with the green debug icon, the icon I click on the most often, being the first in the list.
-This is the default view, clean, simple, and unobtrusive, and you can definitely add more options as you get more experienced.
+The IDE has a great interface, primarily because only the main icons are set up organized in terms of priority and use.
+This is the default view, clean, simple, and unobtrusive, and you can add more options easily as you get more experienced.

 The crossbar helps you to route GPIO signals to any unused pin.